yasutakatou/secretloader/README.md

 A tool that leverages AWS Secrets Manager to create a config file.

+### v0.2

+- Added support for original file backup mode.
+	-  The output destination file was forced to be overwritten, so it was backed up.

 # Solution

 You work with a variety of tools every day.
 Do you have any of the following problems?